-Not only demystification on the origins of the price momentum, pursuit on the profitability and implementability of the momentum effect in financial markets also has been interesting to academics and practitioners.
+Not only demystification on the origins of the price momentum, pursuit on the profitability and implementability of the momentum effect in financial markets also have been interesting to academia and practitioners.
 For example, although several studies \cite{Koh:1997, Ahn:2004, Chae:2009, Asness:2011, Liu:2011} found that the momentum strategies in some Asian markets such as Japanese stock market are not profitable, Asness et al. \cite{Asness:2008} discovered that the momentum strategy in Japan becomes lucrative, when it is combined with other negatively correlated strategies such as value investment.
-Not only in several stock markets, the hybrid portfolio of value and momentum also outperforms each of the value and momentum portfolios across the asset classes.
-Their study paid attention to the implementation of the momentum strategy combining with fundamental value investment factors such as book-market (BM) ratio\footnote{It is also related to price-book (PB) ratio inversely.
-Many literatures on momentum mostly use BM ratio as a momentum-driven factor and PB ratio also known as PBR is frequently mentioned in fundamental analysis of stocks.} which also has been used to unveil the origins of the momentum effect in Fama-French three factor analysis.
+Not limited to several stock markets, the hybrid portfolio of value and momentum also outperforms each of the value and momentum portfolios across the asset classes.
+Their study paid attention to the implementation of the momentum strategy combined with fundamental value investment factors such as book-market (BM) ratio\footnote{It is also related to price--book (PB) ratio inversely.
+Many literature on momentum mostly use BM ratio as a momentum-driven factor and PB ratio also known as PBR is frequently mentioned in fundamental analysis of stocks.} which also has been used to unveil the origins of the momentum effect in Fama--French three factor analysis.
 In other words, their work can be understood as the construction of the hybrid portfolio to increase the profitability and stability of the portfolios based on the momentum strategy.
 Moreover, the selection criteria for the hybrid portfolio are considered as the multiple factors related to the momentum returns whether they are positively correlated or negatively correlated.
 Academically, this observation imposes the important meaning in the sense that these multiple filters can explain their contributions to the momentum returns.
 In practical viewpoint, it is obviously the procedure for generating trading profits in the markets.